When we started the process of building our home and finalizing our blueprints, all I wanted to do was tinker with my IKEA kitchen design.

 After designing our kitchen for months with the online IKEA kitchen planner, Ryan and I took a weekend trip to Denver to finalize our plans with an IKEA kitchen specialist.
 I set up a time to meet with them which was helpful because the gentleman had a few ideas that I did not think of.

-I highly recommend printing out your kitchen mockup and writing down where all of your kitchen essentials will go.
+I highly recommend printing out your IKEA kitchen layout and writing down where all of your kitchen essentials will go.

 For instance, I do not like much sitting out on my counters.
 For that reason, I chose to have a deep drawer next to the stove for my spatulas and cooking utensils so I didn’t have a large crock sitting on my counter.